 Nose and nostril waxing isn't what most people want to talk about.
-The mere thought of getting your hair from your nose pulled out from the root may send a shiver up your spine.
+The mere thought of getting hair from your nose pulled out from the root may send a shiver up your spine.

-What Happens at a Full Nose Wax?
+What To Expect During a Full Nose Wax

-Now, you may be wondering, 'How in the world do you wax inside your nose?'
+Now, you may be wondering, "How in the world do you wax inside your nose?"
 For a full nose wax, hard wax is applied to the tip of a small wooden applicator in the shape of a ball and allowed to cool for some time.
 Then the tech will place the applicator inside the nostril, not going any farther than the ball of the nose for obvious safety reasons.

 It's left inside longer than it would normally be allowed to sit on the skin, for say, a bikini wax.
 After a couple of minutes, the applicator is pulled out, hopefully taking the hair with it.
 People have said it doesn't hurt that much and is so much less painful than pulling nose hair out with tweezers.
 Ouch!

 Personally, I wouldn't recommend waxing anywhere inside the body.
 Secondly, nose hair acts as an air filter.
 In this day and age, I can't imagine weakening this natural filter that we all need.
-You most definitely should not get a nose wax if you have asthma or are a smoker because filtering the air you're breathing is even more important to your health.
+You most definitely should not get a nose wax if you have asthma or are a smoker because filtering the air you're breathing may be even more important to your health.
 Also, it isn't safe to wax if you have a nose piercing.

 What About a Partial Nose Wax?

 Normally, this removes the hair at the edges of the nostril—therefore, it's not as invasive as a full nose wax, but still removes the hair that usually pokes out, bothering people the most.
 And because the product isn't going inside the nose, you can also sugar the hair.
 Sugaring is gentle on skin and some say it is less than painful than waxing.